flutter/plugins/packages/image_picker/image_picker_for_web/README.md

 Once the user has picked a file, the returned `PickedFile` instance will contain a `network`-accessible URL (pointing to a location within the browser).

-The instace will also let you retrieve the bytes of the selected file across all platforms.
+The instance will also let you retrieve the bytes of the selected file across all platforms.

 If you want to use the path directly, your code would need look like this: